Watch the video below to learn about the Idea Fund!

 Cinco de Mayo is a local committee dedicated to the annual Cinco de Mayo celebration in Willmar, which is focused on embracing the history and rich traditions of the Hispanic and Latino cultures.
 Through the Idea Fund funding, the committee will add more multicultural components to the 2018 event, while also providing scholarships to young Willmar community members to support their education.

-Community Integration Center is a new, local nonprofit providing transition support to new immigrants.
-This funding will support their English / Somali conversation classes, along with a week-long event in July that deepens understanding and community connections during both Somali and U.S. independence days.
-LEARN MORE
+Community Integration Center is a local nonprofit providing transition support to new immigrants.
+This funding will support their English / Somali conversation classes, along with community cultural events that will deepen understanding and connections in Willmar.

 The Goodness is a local coffee house committed to being a good neighbor to Downtown Willmar and the larger community.
 Through this funding, The Goodness will host bimonthly community dinners featuring foods from different local cultural vendors, with a focus on building community and creating space for English conversation practice.
 LEARN MORE